SteveLim99/ArchiLens/README.md

 - npm install @truffle/hdwallet-provider

 3.2 If Migration.json and simpleStorage.json not found in client/src/contracts, re-run truffle, otherwise jump to 3.2.
-- "truffle migrate --reset --network ropsten"
+- "truffle migrate --reset --network live"

 3.3 Install dependancies and packages, channge directory to "client" and carry out installation of packages found in node_modules.
 - cd client